 Scanning and Re-scanning

-Usually this is accomplished with the remote control by hitting the "Menu" button and then
+This is typically accomplished with your TV's remote control by hitting the "Menu" button and then

-navigating to a "Scan", "Rescan", "Channel Search" or similar menu item.
+navigating to a "Scan", "Channel Search" or similar menu item.

 It can be a little tricky because there is a lot of variety in the terminology used by TV manufacturers.

-The user's guide that came with your TV or converter box should provide detailed instructions for scanning.
+The User Guide that came with your TV should provide detailed instructions for scanning.

-If you can't locate the user's guide for your TV, they can frequently be found in the tech support section of
+User Guides can frequently be found in the tech support section of a manufacturer's website.

-weak, you can then add an amplifier.
-We recommend a signal preamplifier for most subscribers unless you are close to a transmitter site and have an unobstructed view (line-of-sight) to the site.
+We recommend an outdoor amplifier (aka booster) for most subscribers unless you are very close to a transmitter site and have an unobstructed view (line-of-sight).

 What about the cable from the antenna to the TV?

 We recommend using RG6 coax cable for better performance.